j-keck/lsleases/README.md

 ## Notes

-- CentOS / RHEL distros doesn't send the hostname in the 'DHCP Request' datagram by default.
+- CentOS / RHEL distros do not send the hostname in the 'DHCP Request' datagram by default.
-  To include the hostname in the datagram:
+  To include the hostname in the datagram, use:

         echo 'DHCP_HOSTNAME=$(hostname -s)' >> /etc/sysconfig/network-scripts/ifcfg-eth0